 The muscles are the most prominent part of a healthy metabolism.
 It accounts for 20% of your metabolism and 40% of your body weight.

 One of the most important of these organisms is the lungs.
 The lungs comprise 90% water.
 They play a crucial role in burning fat.
 It takes 3 pounds of oxygen to burn one pound of fat.
 The byproduct to burn a pound of fat is almost 3 pounds of carbon dioxide and one pound of water.
-The lunges carry the oxygen and carbon dioxide needed to burn fat.
+Oxygen and carbon dioxide are required to burn fat.
 The skin and bones are other essential organs and comprise 64% and 30% water.

 Fat mass is the most undesirable part of a healthy metabolism.